wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-unauthorized-processes-netcat.rst

 Configure your environment as follows to test the POC.

 #.
-Add the following configuration block under the `<localfile>` section of the ``/var/ossec/etc/ossec.conf`` file at the monitored RHEL 7 endpoint.
+Add the following configuration block under the `<localfile>` section of the ``/var/ossec/etc/ossec.conf`` file at the monitored CentOS 8 endpoint.
 This is to periodically get a list of running processes.

     .. code-block:: XML